Union College, University of Queensland: History

 In January 1958, a sub committee was set up to consider building schemes, though these could not be implemented until the 1963–66 triennium.
 The buildings at Wickham Terrace had proved to be a good investment and the loan was paid out by 1960.
-It was decided to survey the St Lucia site, though the University's Staff Architect, James Birrell, questioned its suitability.
+It was decided to survey the St Lucia site, though the university's Staff Architect, James Birrell, questioned its suitability.
 He suggested that "if the Union College were built along the west frontage of the Tree Reserve in buildings artfully arranged to avoid destruction of trees, it would be on elevated ground, not overlooked by surrounding country, associated only with residential development and on good foundation."
 This new site was approved and transferred to the college in December and Birrell began preparation of plans for the college.

 James Peter Birrell was born in Melbourne and studied architecture at Melbourne Technical College.
 Following World War Two he worked as a draughtsman for the State, then the Commonwealth Works Departments.
 As a cadet architect with the Commonwealth Department of Works he was accepted as a fourth year student at the University of Melbourne.
 After graduating in 1951 he graduated and worked briefly as Resident Architect at the Commonwealth Serum Laboratories.
 In 1952 he co-founded Architecture and Arts with Peter Burns, Helen O'Donnell and Norman Lehey.
 Transferred to Canberra, he worked on the design of schools, telephone exchanges, group housing, and alterations to the Canberra Repertory Theatre.
 Moving back to Melbourne in 1953, he worked on post office buildings.
 Birrell exhibited with the Contemporary Art Society and helped to organise a tour for them before being transferred to Darwin to take charge of the Commonwealth Department drawing office.
 Here he designed schools, hospital extensions, shopping centres and various ancillary structures.

 In 1955 he resigned from the Commonwealth Works Department and was appointed Architect in Charge of the drawing office of the Brisbane City Council's Architectural Branch.
-While with the Council, he designed a large number of public buildings, many of which were illustrated in national design journals, and included such innovative buildings as the former Toowong Municipal Library Building, the Centenary Pool Complex and the Wickham Terrace Carpark.
+While with the council, he designed a large number of public buildings, many of which were illustrated in national design journals, and included such innovative buildings as the former Toowong Municipal Library Building, the Centenary Pool Complex and the Wickham Terrace Carpark.

-Birrell was Architect to the University of Queensland from 1961–66, overseeing the university's second major phase of construction development.
-Beginning part-time lecturing at the University's Department of Architecture and at Queensland Institute of Technology, he also worked on the Master Plan for the expansion of the University.
+Birrell was Architect to the University of Queensland from 1961 to 1966, overseeing the university's second major phase of construction development.
+Beginning part-time lecturing at the university's Department of Architecture and at Queensland Institute of Technology, he also worked on the Master Plan for the expansion of the university.
 His most notable buildings designed in this period include Union College, the JD Story Administration Building, Staff House and the Agriculture and Entomology Building (now the Hartley Teakle Building).
-As part of his work for the University, he designed the James Cook University in Townsville in 1963, and continued to design buildings for the St Lucia campus.
+As part of his work for the university, he designed the James Cook University in Townsville in 1963, and continued to design buildings for the St Lucia campus.
 In 1965 Birrell was appointed President of the Australian Planning Institute.
 In 1966 he designed the Union Theatre and Hartley Teakle Building before moving into private practice.